Deep Bayesian Active Learning for Accelerating Stochastic Simulation: Related Work

-\textbf{Stochastic Simulation and Surrogate Modeling.} Stochastic simulations are fundamental to many scientific fields \citep{ripley2009stochastic}, especially epidemic modeling.
+\textbf{Stochastic Simulation and Dynamics Modeling.} Stochastic simulations are fundamental to many scientific fields \citep{ripley2009stochastic} such as epidemic modeling.
 Data-driven models of infectious diseases are increasingly used to forecast the evolution of an ongoing outbreak \citep{arik2020interpretable, cramer2021evaluation,lourenco2020fundamental}.
 However, very few models can mimic the internal mechanism of a stochastic simulator and answer ``what-if questions''.
-GPs are commonly used as surrogate models for expensive simulators \citep{meeds2014gps, gutmann2016bayesian, qian2020and}, but they do not scale well to high-dimensional data.
-Likelihood-free inference \citep{lueckmann2019likelihood, papamakarios2019sequential, munk2019deep,wood2020planning} aim to learn the posterior of the parameters given observed data.
-They use neural density estimation to learn an emulator, but require a lot of simulations.
-We propose a novel neural process model to learn the likelihood.
-For active learning, instead of relying on Monte Carlo sampling, we directly compute the information gain in the latent process.
-For epidemic modeling, \citet{qian2020and} only consider a simple SEIR model.
-In contrast, we demonstrate the use of a neural latent variable model for real-world, large-scale, spatiotemporal dynamics.
-Our framework is also compatible with other deep models, e.g. Deep State Space \citep{rangapuram2018deep}, Neural ODE \citep{chen2018neural} and etc.
+GPs are commonly used as surrogate models for expensive simulators \citep{meeds2014gps, gutmann2016bayesian, jarvenpaa2019efficient, qian2020and}, but GPs do not scale well to high-dimensional data.
+Likelihood-free inference methods \cite{lueckmann2019likelihood, papamakarios2019sequential, munk2019deep,wood2020planning} learn the posterior of the parameters given the observed data.
+They do neural density estimation, but require a lot of simulations.
+For active learning, instead of relying on Monte Carlo sampling, we directly compute the information gain in the latent process. \citet{qian2020and} use GPs as a prior for a SEIR model for learning lockdown policy effects, but GPs are computationally expensive and the simple SEIR model cannot capture the real-world large-scale, spatiotemporal dynamics considered in this work.
+We demonstrate the use of deep sequence model as a prior distribution in Bayesian active learning.
+Our framework is also compatible with other deep sequence models for time series, e.g. Deep State Space \citep{rangapuram2018deep}, Neural ODE \citep{chen2018neural}.